Private-equity financing for SMEs

-Private-equity firms are a regular feature in newspaper headlines.
+Private equity firms are a regular feature in newspaper headlines.
 But what is private equity, exactly?
-And what can it do for you, as a small or medium-sized business owner, start-up, or scale-up?
 ‘Private equity’ means acquiring funds in exchange for some amount of equity in your company.
-So basically, traditional financing is like a loan, and private equity is trading equity for capital.

-In return for the risk, there is a reward.
-A private equity investor or private equity fund wants to grow your company so that it becomes worth more.
-After a number of years, the private equity financier sells his shares for a higher amount.
-That is the earnings model of private equity.
+A private equity investor or private equity fund wants to grow your company so that it becomes more valuable.
+After a few years, the investor sells the shares for a higher amount.
+This is the earnings model of private equity.

 When does private equity provide opportunities?